Selling a house with subsidence in the UK

 What is subsidence?

 Subsidence is the downward movement of the ground beneath a building's foundations, causing the structure above to sink or settle unevenly.
+The RICS guidance on subsidence and its impact on property sets out how surveyors classify and report movement when valuing a home.

 It is different from settlement (which is normal, minor movement in a new building), heave (upward ground movement), or simple wall cracks caused by thermal expansion.

 True subsidence typically manifests as diagonal cracks at corners of windows and doors, cracks that are wider at the top than the bottom, and doors or windows that stick or no longer close properly.
 A structural engineer or specialist surveyor can confirm whether movement is active subsidence or a historical issue that has stabilised.
+A buyer's RICS Level 3 Building Survey is the report most subsidence-affected sales hinge on, and it is what mortgage lenders use to decide their position.

 Common causes of subsidence in the UK

 The most common cause of residential subsidence in the UK is clay soil shrinkage during extended dry spells.
 Clay-rich soils shrink when they dry out, removing support from foundations.
 This is especially common in properties built before the 1950s, when shallow foundations were standard.
+Data published by the Subsidence Forum and tracked by the Subsidence Support Group has shown a long-term rise in clay-shrinkage claims tied to hotter, drier summers, with claim spikes following each major drought year.
+Clay-shrinkage hotspots cluster across the South East, the East Midlands, and parts of South Yorkshire.

 Tree roots are another frequent cause.
 Large trees, particularly oaks, willows, and poplars, extract moisture from clay soils, accelerating the shrinkage beneath nearby foundations.